nodejs/node/doc/api/tls.markdown

-    The default cipher suite prefers GCM ciphers for [Chrome's 'modern cryptography' setting] and also prefers ECDHE and DHE ciphers for Perfect Forward secrecy, while offering *some* backward compatibiltity.
+    The default cipher suite prefers GCM ciphers for [Chrome's 'modern cryptography' setting] and also prefers ECDHE and DHE ciphers for Perfect Forward Secrecy, while offering *some* backward compatibility.

     128 bit AES is preferred over 192 and 256 bit AES in light of [specific attacks affecting larger AES key sizes].

-    Old clients that rely on insecure and deprecated RC4 or DES-based ciphers (like Internet Explorer 6) aren't able to complete the handshake with the default configuration.
-If you absolutely must support these clients, the [TLS recommendations] may offer a compatible cipher suite.
+    Old clients that rely on insecure and deprecated RC4 or DES-based ciphers (like Internet Explorer 6) cannot complete the handshaking process with the default configuration.
+If these clients _must_ be supported, the [TLS recommendations] may offer a compatible cipher suite.
 For more details on the format, see the [OpenSSL cipher list format documentation].

   - `ecdhCurve`: A string describing a named curve to use for ECDH key agreement or false to disable ECDH.

     Defaults to `prime256v1` (NIST P-256).
-Use [`crypto.getCurves()`][] to obtain
+Use [`crypto.getCurves()`][] to
-    a list of available curve names.
+    obtain a list of available curve names.
 On recent releases, `openssl ecparam -list_curves` will also display the name and description of each available elliptic curve.